mimoduo/mimogear/docs/pug/pages.md

 # Pages

 Pug pages are the bread, butter, and markup of your site.
-The default pages (index.pug, starter.pug, and style-guide.pug) extend the default site template and pass in extra content via `block content`.
+The default pages (index.pug, starter.pug, search.pug, and style-guide.pug) extend the default site template and pass in extra content via `block content`.
+Any page files prefixed with `_` will not be compiled and can be thought of as a private draft.

 ## Adding in Content